freinet-devops/docker-openldap/README.md

   -e OLC=0
 (actually, anything but 1, "true" or "yes")

+Configuration using slapd.d can either be persisted (mount a volume to /etc/openldap/slapd.d ) or recreated at each container rebuilt start (Mount it to /mnt, see below ).
+The config in /etc/openldap/slap.d (in the container layer) will then be recreated from what is at /mnt whenever the container is recreated (but not if its merely stopped and restarted.)
+This would mean that changes made using the OLC will not persist across container recreation.

 Note, however that slapd.conf is meant to be deprecated in a future release of openldap (But tools exist to transform an slapd.conf flat config into an slapd.d-config)

 When run with slapd.d, the container will always use an slapd.d configuration.
-If any other method to generate a slapd.d-config all else fails, it will be created from the distribution default slapd.conf
+If all else fails, it will be created from the slapd.conf that comes with the alpine package.

 ### slapd.d Creation

-The follwoing applies if OLC=1 is used
+The following applies if OLC=1 is used (default)

 If /etc/openldap/slapd.d exists and is not empty, the server will try to start from this config.
-This only happens if a persistent volume or bind mount is mounted to /etc/openldap/slapd.d.
+This only happens if a persistent volume or bind mount is mounted to /etc/openldap/slapd.d .
+This must be done if changes made using the OLC  must be persisted across container recreation.

-If you persist the config using a volume, you cannot modify the root Password just by setting an environment variable anymore, but you can modify it using the entrypoint script's 'ldapmodify_db_password' task/function.
+If you persist the config using a volume, you cannot modify the root Password just by setting an environment variable anymore, but you can modify it using the OLC, the easiest way would be to use the entrypoint script's 'change_rootpassword' task.

 The following ways to create a slapd.d are tried in order, STOPPING AT THE FIRST ONE SUCCEEDING.